Jellyfish-Insights/aurelia/run_on_docker.md

 # Introduction

+This documentation shows how to configure and run Andromeda and Aurelia containers.

-This tutorial was based on linux commands.
-Therefore, keep in mind that if you plan to run this tutorial on a Windows machine, you will need to adapt the steps that uses terminal commands.
+If you plan to run this tutorial on a Windows machine, you will need to adapt the steps that uses terminal commands.

 ## Prerequisites

 - Docker
 - Docker compose

+(Instructions of how to install Docker)[https://docs.docker.com/install/linux/docker-ce/ubuntu/] (Instructions of how to install Docker Compose)[https://github.com/docker/compose/releases]

 ## Configuration files